fedarko/qeeseburger/README.md

 ## `add_dietary_phase.py`

 This is a more complicated script.
-Essentially, it looks at an Excel spreadsheet containing dietary information (e.g. "Started Diet A", "Stopped Diet A", ...) and encodes this information as a column in a metadata file.
+Essentially, it looks at an Excel spreadsheet containing dietary/drug information (e.g. "Started Diet A", "Stopped Diet A", ...) and encodes this information as a column in a metadata file.
 This is particularly useful if the same diet was started and stopped multiple times.